 Do you and your dog love to be the life of the party by showing off his arsenal of tricks?
 Then he might be perfectly primed to earn AKC Trick Dog titles!

 There are five AKC Trick Titles you and your dog can earn:

 - AKC Novice Trick Dog (TKN)- Your dog performs 10 skills from the Novice list. (see link to “Application” below for lists of skills).
 If a dog has a Canine Good Citizen (CGC) certificate or title on record at AKC, it can do 5 Novice tricks (CGC + 5) to earn the Novice title.
 See the list of tricks here.

 - AKC Intermediate Trick Dog (TKI) – Your dog must have the Novice title, plus perform 10 Intermediate tricks.
 See the list of tricks here.

-- AKC Trick Dog Performer (TKP) – In this title, handlers perform a short routine with at least 10 tricks previously learned.
+- AKC Trick Dog Performer (TKP) – In this title, handlers perform a short routine with at least 10 tricks with at least 3 tricks using props.
 See the requirements here.

 Your dog must have an AKC number via one of the following:

 - AKC Registration Number – This number is provided to a dog owner via a registration certificate received from the previous owner, or via a puppy registration paper given to the new owner by the breeder.

 - Purebred Alternative Listing (PAL) – If a dog is purebred but an AKC Registration Number is not possible, owners can apply for PAL number.

 - AKC Canine Partners Number – This number is given to either mixed breed dogs or a purebred.